 At the Physio Group, our team is professional in acupuncture from a Western approach to pain relief.
 Research has shown that needling specific points can cause the release of natural painkillers (endorphins) within the body as well as stimulating blood flow around the painful area.

 Customers use acupuncture for any painful area.
 In our experience, the most successful conditions treated include:

 All our practising therapists have been trained by the Acupuncture Association of Chartered Physiotherapists and perform the treatment using sterile needles and hygienic conditions.

 Acupuncture, when performed carefully and appropriately is a very safe form of treatment.
-Occasionally a small bruise or spot of blood develops or you may feel light headed but this will settle quickly.
+However, occasionally a small bruise or spot of blood develops or you may feel light headed but this will settle quickly.

 There are some clinical conditions such as epilepsy, which restrict acupuncture as a treatment option.
 The therapist will be aware of any contraindications after a thorough history taking.

 Acupuncture is a holistic approach to health based on over 2,000 years of development and refinement in the Far East.
 The tradition is as much about the maintenance of health as the management of disease.
 Western or medical acupuncture is a more recent development practised predominantly by doctors and physiotherapists.
 Professionals uses acupuncture techniques within their existing scope of practice on the basis of a western medical diagnosis.

-Although, sometimes described merely as a means of pain relief, traditional acupuncture is actually used to treat people with a wide range of illnesses.
+Sometimes people think of an acupuncture only as a pain relief.
+However, professionals can use traditional acupuncture to treat people with a wide range of illnesses.
 Its focus is on improving the overall well being of the patient.
 Rather than the isolated treatment of specific symptoms.
 The skill of an acupuncturist lies in their ability to make a traditional diagnosis.
 From what is often a complex pattern of disharmony.
 The exact pattern and degree of disharmony is unique to each individual and so following diagnosis.
 The acupuncturist puts together a personalised treatment plan.